Legendary Burning Man Co-Founder Larry Harvey Has Died

 Our founder, friend, and original instigator, Larry Harvey has passed away.
 Larry was a visionary, a mentor, a philosopher, and a passionate advocate for Burning Man's culture and principles.
 We have lost our founder.
 The world has lost a great leader and an inspiring mind.
 The loss of his presence in our daily lives will be felt for years, but because of the spirit of who he is, we will never truly be without him.
 Read more on the Burning Man Journal… Photo by @scott.london

 Tickets for the event sell out very quickly and don’t come cheap.
 One ticket to Burning Man can range anywhere from $425 to $1,200.
-Attendees have to bring their own food, their own shelter and whatever other accommodations they might need.
+Attendees have to bring their own food, their own shelter, and whatever other accommodations they might need.

 In 2013, Harvey turned Burning Man into a nonprofit and employed only 70 people and maintained a budget of $30 million, which was spent solely on the festival.
 He also came up with “10 principles” to ensure Burning Man would run smoothly and be hailed as a good time by all.
-Some of the principles laid out were: ” interacting and sharing unselfishly with one another, developing self-reliance and leaving the desert landscape unspoiled” at the festival’s completion also reported by CBS News.
+Some of the principles laid out included, “interacting and sharing unselfishly with one another, developing self-reliance and leaving the desert landscape unspoiled” at the festival’s completion, as reported by CBS News.

-Although Burning Man is perceived by most as a glorious celebration, the event has run into some troubles during its existence.
-Last year a man died after running into the burning flames and suffering burns on almost his entire body.
+Although Burning Man is perceived by most as a glorious celebration, the event has run into some trouble during its existence.
+Last year, a man died after running into the burning flames and suffering burns on almost his entire body.
 In 2007, a man was charged with arson after setting the Burning Man ablaze four days early.
 In 1996, a man was killed when his motorcycle and a van carrying festival-goers collided.
 That same year, three other people were injured when a drunk driver ran over their tent.
 The events in 1996 are what ultimately led Harvey and Law to dissolve their partnership, with Harvey maintaining complete control.

-Harvey remained President of the Burning Man’s board as well as “chief philosophic officer” and was heavily involved in the planning of every year’s Burning Man festival until the time of his death.
+Harvey remained president of the Burning Man’s board as well as “chief philosophic officer” and was heavily involved in the planning of every year’s Burning Man festival until the time of his death.